stopachka/jt/README.md

 # journal-together

 ## Next steps

-- Set up actual messages
-- Set up server
-- Handle responses
+- Make sure we only handle journal entries, and we do not overwrite
+- Include "group" in the email
+- Have separate emails for reminders & summaries
+- Update the summary email to include messages from previous day

 ## Someday-soon
-- Consider adding error handlers for chime schedules :}
+- Consider adding error handlers for chime schedules + http + errwhere :}
 - Consider a full-on deploy script
-- Move from nrepl to socket repl